 Can you feel the weight of the light from above?
 Perhaps you can if you look up at Lawrence Weiner’s textual work at the entrance to ARKEN.

 Outside ARKEN’s main entrance, an acute-angled wall several metres tall directs your gaze up towards the sky.
 Try to put the sky and the landscape you find yourself in into words.
-That is what the American artist Lawrence Weiner has done in the form of a sculptural poem written on the wall with giant letters and symbols.
+That is what the American artist Lawrence Weiner did in the form of a sculptural poem written on the wall with giant letters and symbols: THE WEIGHT OF THE LIGHT / FROM ABOVE / BROUGHT TO BEAR ON THE FROTH / OF THE WAVES ON THE SEA.

 A gift to you